View Beverley COWAN's Notice on rotoruadailypost.co.nz and share memories

 |

-COWAN, Beverley Ann ("Bev"). (formerly Bolton, nee Storey, aged 69 yrs).
-Our beautiful Mother and Nanny left us suddenly on Thursday 7 Februay after a short but brave battle, passing peacefully embraced in the arms and love of her children.
-Treasured mother and mother-in- law of Craig & Theresa, Shelley & Duncan and Janine.
-Devoted Nanny to Anthony, Isabella, Samuel, Joshua, Matt, Daryl-Ann, Georgia and Drayven.
-Mum is at home until her final farewell on Thursday 14 February, Rotorua Baptist Church, 100 Malfroy Rd at 1pm.
-Family and friends are warmly invited to share these special times with us both at home and her service.
-Thank you to the staff at Rotorua Lakes Hospital, family, friends and the many others who helped Mum on this quick journey.
-You blew Mum away.
-She felt loved and supported.
-In lieu of flowers, donations can be made to Hospice and St John's Ambulance.
-Communications to Bev's family, C/- Mountain View Funeral Services, PO Box 461, Rotorua 3040.
+COWAN, Beverley Ann ("Bev") (formerly Bolton, nee Storey) .
+Passed peacefully on 7 February, embraced in the arms and love of her children.
+Treasured mother and mother-in-law of Craig and Theresa, Shelley and Duncan and Janine.
+Devoted Nanny to Anthony, Isabella, Samuel, Joshua, Matt, Daryl- Ann, Georgia and Drayven.
+A celebration of Mum's life will be held Thursday 14 February, Rotorua Baptist Church, 100 Malfroy Rd at 1pm.
+In lieu of flowers donations can be made to Hospice and St John's Ambulance.